ONSdigital/dp-standards/LINTING.md

 ### Java

 As all of our Java codebases are legacy with a limited lifespan, we have decided not to introduce linters to these repos.
 If at any point in the future new Java codebases are developed, then this standard should be updated with the agreed linting recommendations.

+### Secrets detection

+The following tools prevent secrets being committed to the repo.

+* [GitHub secret scanning](https://docs.github.com/en/code-security/secret-scanning/enabling-secret-scanning-features) - it is required that all public repos have both secret scanning and push protection enabled

+Optionally, you may wish to also use [gitleaks](https://github.com/gitleaks/gitleaks).

 ### Other languages and frameworks